ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 Configuring the test suites
 ==============================================================================================================================

-This section provides the necessary guidance to configure the Exchange Server EAS Protocol test suites on the SUT and the test suite client.
+This section provides the guidance on configuring Exchange Server EAS Protocol Test Suites on the SUT and the test suite client.
 The configuration should be done in this order: configure the SUT, and then configure the test suite client.